-0.2 — Introduction to programming languages
+0.2 — Introduction to programs and programming languages

 Modern computers are incredibly fast, and getting faster all the time.
 However, computers also have some significant constraints: they only natively understand a limited set of instructions, and must be told exactly what to do.

+Programs are executed on the computer’s hardware, which consists of the physical components that make up a computer.
 Notable hardware found on a typical computing device includes:

 • Interactive devices (e.g. a monitor, touch screen, keyboard, or mouse), which allow a person to interact with a computer.

 In modern computing, programs often interact with more than just hardware -- they also interact with other software on the system (particularly the operating system).
-The term platform refers to a compatible set of hardware (CPU) and software (OS, browser, etc…) that provides an environment for software applications to run.
+The term platform refers to a compatible set of hardware and software (OS, browser, etc…) that provides an environment for software to run.
 For example, the term “PC” is used colloquially to mean the platform consisting of a Windows OS running on an x86-family CPU.

 Machine Language